 Formative rather than summative assessment is emphasised at Inwoods.
 The withdrawal from the National Curriculum targets and it’s itinerant tests and exams is deliberate.
 We feel children do not benefit from these exams and comparisons.
 Instead, we rely on communication with the children, amongst the staff and between staff and parents to inform decisions about how the child is doing and what, if any, special considerations need to be made in their learning programs.

-Teachers come together before the start of each term to share ideas for activities, discuss cross-curricular possibilities and plan the curriculum for the term.
-Any important changes to the school/curriculum and outlines are announced at the beginning of each term in either a curriculum meeting or via the Weekly News.
-Parents have the opportunity to raise questions and concerns and are invited to offer suggestions and donate some of their time and expertise.
+Teachers come together before the start of each term to share ideas for activities, discuss cross-curricular possibilities and plan directional themes for the coming term.
+Any important changes to the school/curriculum and outlines are announced at the beginning of each term in either a curriculum meeting or via the Weekly (a letter sent out to all the families of Inwoods).